github/GreenSoftwareDirectory/README.md

 # GitHub's Green Software Directory
-GitHub's Green Software Directory is a simple and easy-to-use resource that developers can use to adopt green software tools.
+GitHub's Green Software Directory is a simple and easy-to-use resource that all developers can use to adopt green software tools.
 This list aims to help any developer find green software projects available on GitHub.

-This list is managed by GitHub Sustainability.
+This list is managed by GitHub Sustainability with the Social Impact Team.

 ## What is “Green Software”?
 Green software meets all of our modern needs while being carbon aware and efficient.
 Only three activities reduce the carbon emissions of software: energy efficiency, carbon awareness, and hardware efficiency.